shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 [Test your extension for the Shopware Store (DE):](https://www.youtube.com/watch?v=gLb5CmOdi4g) and EN version is coming soon.

-**Progressive Web App: ** If your app is PWA compatible and you would like the PWA flag, please contact us at [alliances@shopware.com](mailto:alliances@shopware.com).
+**Progressive Web App:** If your app is PWA compatible and you would like the PWA flag, please contact us at [alliances@shopware.com](mailto:alliances@shopware.com).

+## Checklist for app testing

+Be sure to use the most recent testing checklist from Shopware and not from any other provider.
+Please pay attention to every single point in this guide, as this will be reviewed by us in order to release your app.

 ### Every app based on the plugin system

-1. If using external fonts (e.g., from Google fonts) or external services, the app store description must contain this information.
+* If you are using external fonts (e.g., from Google fonts) or external services, the app store description must contain this information.
 Please be aware that you might have to edit your *data protection information*.
 This info could be otherwise placed as a tooltip near the font settings of the app configuration.

-2. **App store description**:
+* **App store description**:

     * The mandatory number of characters is set in short and long descriptions.
 No blank spaces as fillers are allowed (EN/DE).
     * Check if the description makes sense and if it includes step-by-step instructions on how to use and test your app.
     * Check if you have included enough screenshots showing the app in action in the Storefront and Administration (please add a screenshot of the app in the extension manager settings).

-3. We pay attention to the automatic code review and look for security issues.
+* We pay attention to the automatic code review and look for security issues.

-4. **Cookie check in the browser console**: If the app sets cookies in any way in the checkout, these cookies must be registered to the cookie configuration box in the frontend.
+* **Cookie check in the browser console**: If the app sets cookies in any way in the checkout, these cookies must be registered to the cookie configuration box in the frontend.

-5. Every external link in the administration or storefront must be marked as *rel="no opener" AND target="_blank"*.
+* Every external link in the administration or storefront must be marked as *rel="no opener" AND target="_blank"*.

-6. We check for styling errors on every viewport.
+* We check for styling errors on every viewport.

-7. We check the complete functionality of the app (including the uninstallation and reinstallation procedure).
+* We check the complete functionality of the app (including the uninstallation and reinstallation procedure).

-8. We want to improve the quality of the Shopware Community Store and offer as many different apps as possible.
+* We want to improve the quality of the Shopware Community Store and offer as many different apps as possible.
 Hence, we check for a functional comparison with other apps already present in the Shopware Community Store.
 If there is an app with the same function, it can be rejected as it doesn't provide any added value.
 For further information, write an email to [alliances@shopware.com](mailto:alliances@shopware.com).

 {% hint style="information" %}
 **Safe your app idea and get a preview in the store** - If you already have an idea and don't want it to be snatched away, then make sure you get it by creating a preview in your account.
 You can apply for this if you already have maintained images, description, and release months without uploading anything.